-Criteria Measure Alternative C.i - Rehabilitate ernative C.ii - Rehabilitate and Raise Bridge Alternative D - Replace and Raise Bridge SOCIAL ENVIRON IMENT Property Impacts Permanent impacts to public and private land, including property acquisition, access and/or displacement of facilities $\leftrightarrow$ No permanent impacts to property anticipated. $\Rightarrow$ No permanent impacts to property anticipated. $\Leftrightarrow$ No permanent impacts to property anticipated.
-Impacts to Connectivity Permanent impacts to pedestrian, cyclist and vehicular connectivity $\leftrightarrow$ Maintains connectivity between western residential area and downtown area to the east. $\Leftrightarrow$ Maintains connectivity between western residential area and downtown area to the east. $\leftarrow$ Maintains connectivity between western residential area and downtown area to the east.
+Criteria Measure Alternative C.i - Rehabilitate ernative C.ii - Rehabilitate and Raise Bridge Alternative D - Replace and Raise Bridge SOCIAL ENVIRONMENT Property Impacts Permanent impacts to public and private land, including property acquisition, access and/or displacement of facilities \leftrightarrow No permanent impacts to property anticipated. \leftrightarrow No permanent impacts to property anticipated. \leftrightarrow No permanent impacts to property anticipated.
+Impacts to Connectivity Permanent impacts to pedestrian, cyclist and vehicular connectivity \leftrightarrow Maintains connectivity between western residential area and downtown area to the east. \leftrightarrow Maintains connectivity between western residential area and downtown area to the east. \uparrow Maintains connectivity between western residential area and downtown area to the east.
 Potential for improved active transportation facilities over bridge.
-Impacts During Construction Temporary issues (noise, dust, air, vibration) $\downarrow$ Construction with large equipment resulting in nuisances throughout construction.
-Anticipated duration for rehabilitation would be approximately 3 months. $\rightarrow$ Major construction with large equipment resulting in nuisances throughout construction.
-Anticipated duration for rehabilitation would be approximately 5 months. $\downarrow$ Major construction with large equipment resulting in nuisances throughout construction.
+Impacts During Construction Temporary issues (noise, dust, air, vibration) \downarrow Construction with large equipment resulting in nuisances throughout construction.
+Anticipated duration for rehabilitation would be approximately 3 months. \downarrow Major construction with large equipment resulting in nuisances throughout construction.
+Anticipated duration for rehabilitation would be approximately 5 months. \checkmark Major construction with large equipment resulting in nuisances throughout construction.
 Anticipated duration for replacement would be approximately 6 months.
-Connectivity and travel time during construction Users would be directed to detour to adjacent TH&amp;B Crossing Bridge and Lorne Bridge during construction.
-Users would be directed to detour to adjacent TH&amp;B Crossing Bridge and Lorne Bridge during construction.
-Users would be directed to detour to adjacent TH&amp;B Crossing Bridge and Lorne Bridge during construction.
-Public Health & Safety Overall safety of all users $\uparrow$ Structural repairs would improve safety across bridge. $\uparrow$ Structural repairs would improve safety across bridge. $\uparrow$ • Public safety would be improved across the bridge.
-Aesthetics Change in appearance of the structure $\uparrow$ • Will maintain the outward appearance of the bridge due to sympathetic rehabilitation. $\uparrow$ • Will maintain the outward appearance of the bridge due to sympathetic rehabilitation. $\leftrightarrow$ • Removal of the bridge will have a direct impact on aesthetics; however, the new bridge could be designed to be aesthetically pleasing and maintain the truss bridge aesthetic.
-Change in views to the surrounding landscape Views of the surrounding landscape from the existing bridge would be maintained. • Views of the surrounding landscape from the existing bridge would be maintained. • Views of the surrounding landscape from the existing bridge would be maintained.
+Connectivity and travel time during construction Users would be directed to detour to adjacent TH&B Crossing Bridge and Lorne Bridge during construction.
+Users would be directed to detour to adjacent TH&B Crossing Bridge and Lorne Bridge during construction.
+Users would be directed to detour to adjacent TH&B Crossing Bridge and Lorne Bridge during construction.
+Public Health & Safety Overall safety of all users \uparrow Structural repairs would improve safety across bridge. \uparrow Structural repairs would improve safety across bridge. \uparrow Public safety would be improved across the bridge.
+Aesthetics Change in appearance of the structure \uparrow Will maintain the outward appearance of the bridge due to sympathetic rehabilitation. \uparrow Will maintain the outward appearance of the bridge due to sympathetic rehabilitation. \leftrightarrow Removal of the bridge will have a direct impact on aesthetics; however, the new bridge could be designed to be aesthetically pleasing and maintain the truss bridge aesthetic.
+Change in views to the surrounding landscape • Views of the surrounding landscape from the existing bridge would be maintained. • Views of the surrounding landscape from the existing bridge would be maintained. • Views of the surrounding landscape from the existing bridge would be maintained.